microsoft/pxt/docs/morejavascript.md

 * type check: allocate one bit for every base class in vtable; leafs can just use id numbers
 * slow path: lookup by name (or idx)

+* method calls - first statement of the method could be to check the this pointer, and if not try to lookup field with this method name and run it
+* still couldn't do stuff like `foo.doSomething = bar.doSomething` if `typeof foo != typeof bar`

 ## GC

 * most likely mark-and-sweep; generational is overkill?